MayuriSutar12/protocol_8_api_doc/create-st-1.md

 2. Controller validates the request and forwards it to the service layer.
 3. Service call the  ScalarDL to create the token.
 4. If a duplicate st_id or invalid issuerId is detected, an error response is returned.
-5. If successful, ScalarDL returns the created `st_id`.
+5. If successful, ScalarDL provides the generated st_id.
-6. Controller return a success response with `st_id`.
+6. Then controller responds with a success responce including the st_id